 We recommend the Frontiersman bear spray with its chest or belt holster because speed is even more important in deploying the spray against a bear.
 You probably won’t see a bear attack coming and they will probably be hitting you from the side or the back.
 You have very, very, little time to deploy this, so practice with it.

-This canister is the largest at 7.9 oz, and it has to be to deliver the density of fog needed to fend of a bear.
-The spray works from 30 feet, and was tested on real bears (brown, black, and polar).
+This canister is the largest at 7.9 oz, and it has to be to deliver the density of fog needed to fend off a bear.
+The spray works from 30 feet and was tested on real bears (brown, black, and polar).

 It’s the most expensive option at $24.59, but well worth it if you need bear protection.